- Bounce Rate: Short summary

 Finally, long page loading times can be a serious website problem that (probably) also has an important influence on site ranking.
 Especially during periods when there are high volumes of mobile traffic, only sites loading rapidly, with small amounts of data, can hope to prevent users jumping off early.

 The various factors that may cause a high bounce rate can all be adjusted.
 Specifically, the bounce rate can be effectively lowered by optimizing the design, layout, content and technology the site uses.

 If you want to reduce the bounce rate, then page design and layout is a good place to start.
 Choosing the right color combinations, navigational structure, primary content, page elements, and also the font will help significantly.
 Design and layout are always dependent upon the industry, the target audience, the purpose of the website and many other factors.

-A good site is clearly designed and responsive to user behavior.
+A good site is clearly designed and responsive (responsive design and responsive content) to user behavior.
 So the main menu is usually found on the left and/or at the top of the screen, and the content layout and formatting should be broken up.
 If the page consists of one long paragraph without headings and pictures, your visitor will leave and look for another faster and more efficient website.

 The content of a website is a crucial – in the longer term, this is what persuades visitors to commit to your site.
 And given that content is usually the reason why users visit a site, it must be carefully structured to rapidly answer a user's questions and be engaging.

 Content should be flawless and stylistically appealing as well as address the website's target audience.
 Informative posts that are inspiring and well-structured both serve the needs of visitors and persuade them to stay longer on the page.